All Episodes

 I'm good.

-Uh I just I've been listening.
+I just have been listening.

-Um I'm a long time listener anyway, uh, Sean.
+I'm a longtime listener anyway, Sean.

-So uh I was listening uh with interest of this latest through uh uh with people getting paid uh to uh coach players to get scholarships and get scholarships for people where they get money back for it, and that's just utterly ridiculous.
+So I was listening with interest of this latest with people getting paid to coach players to get scholarships and get scholarships for people where they get money back for it.

-Uh uh maybe it's uh maybe it's the era that I played in when I played for Coach Bryant.
+Maybe it's the era that I played in when I played for Coach Bryant.

 Right.

-You were there for for uh basically three reasons.
+You were there for basically three reasons.

-But secondly, you're there to to get an education, and third, you're there to be a part of a winning team.
+And third, you're there to be a part of a winning team.

 They pick leaders sometimes.

-They pick coaches that they want to get the best players.
+They want to get the best players.

-There's gonna be no cohesive team.
+There's going to be no cohesive team.

 Absolutely.

-And uh I just uh I've always felt fortunate in my life and I came from small town Alabama and was the first player from my school to get a scholarship, uh certainly to a place like Alabama and what the foundation that I got there has led me to where I am in life today.
+And I came from small town, Alabama, and was the first player from my school to get a scholarship, certainly to a place like Alabama.

-I live in Florida today and have for for about forty years, but uh any rate it's uh it's just saddening to me that uh uh to see these things get blown out of proportion the way they are and people putting putting forth just the the thinking that money controls everything and it doesn't.
+But at any rate, it's just saddening to me that to see these things get blown out of proportion the way they are and people putting forth just they're thinking that money controls everything and it doesn't.

-Well, Curtis, can I ask you a question actually if you don't mind me jumping in?
+Well, Curtis, can I ask you a question, actually, if you don't mind me jumping in?

 I think it's amazing.